 Agility Teamwork Class (6 weeks)

-Beginner Agility – Introduction to Agility (6 weeks)
+Introduction to Obstacles (6 weeks)